Nation Radio East Yorkshire: Launch

 The station carried out a full month of test transmissions before launch at 6:00 a.m. on 1 August 2007.
 The first voice heard on-air was that of Steve Jordan who then introduced the Director of Programmes Tim Jibson.
 Jordan then played the first music track "Twist and Shout" by The Beatles.
 The Planet House studio building was then officially opened by the England Football Manager Steve McClaren.

+Programming and presenters

 Programming

-As KCFM, the station played a variety of music, ranging from the 1960s to current chart hits.
-Its final line-up of daytime presenters was Sean Gerard, Tim West and Matt Hutchinson; the latter remaining into the GHR era as the sole local host.
-KCFM provided coverage of local news and sport – including commentaries of Hull City and the two Super League teams – Hull Kingston Rovers and Hull F.C. – along with updates of ice hockey, amateur rugby league and other local sports.
+Nation Radio Yorkshire broadcasts a mix of regional and networked programming.